lblod/worship-decisions-cross-reference-service/README.md

 ## Development Notes

-- The service checks if the organizational unit is related to a CKB (central knowledge base).
+- The service checks if the organizational unit is related to a CKB (Centraal Kerkbestuur).
-  - Since we don't have this data yet, we allow, in development mode, that the service bypasses certain checks to facilitate testing and debugging.
+  - Since we don't have this data yet, we allow, in development mode, that the service bypasses certain checks to ease testing and debugging.